-I'm a 28-year-old web developer, game designer, and writer from Rhode Island, America.
+I'm a 30-year-old web developer, game designer, and writer from Rhode Island, America.

-I am currently and very permanently employed as a web developer for a stock portfolio management company.
+I am very permanently employed as a web developer for a stock portfolio management company.

 "Vael Victus" is not my name; it's a pseudonym designed to be more memorable than my birth name.

-It also offers privacy, as I prefer to keep my personal life out of cyberspace.
+It also offers privacy, as I prefer to keep my physical life out of cyberspace.

 My History of Gaming, Development, and Everything